 - Use White Space – Make sure that you leave enough white (negative) space between copy, opt-in forms, and imagery.
-It will help you build page hierarchy and bring the attention of customers towards some aspects on the page.
+It will help you build page hierarchy and bring the attention of customers to some aspects of the page.

 7. Live Chat

 In eCommerce, just like in every other online business, it’s crucial to convert visitors into customers.
 If you have a physical store, it is a lot easier to turn people into buyers by greeting them at the door, offering them expert advice on a particular product, tips on style, etc.